Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Interfaces and abstract classes/README.md

 | **Override Keyword** | When you want to change the behavior of a virtual or abstract method in a derived class. |

 These concepts are useful in Unity for implementing **damage systems, AI behavior, UI elements, and more** while keeping your code flexible and reusable.

-Would you like examples related to a specific Unity use case? 🚀